 Thirdly, I seize the moment.
 When my children were toddlers, it was usually their nap time.
 Now, it’s when they are studying quietly on a topic for school or having their “quiet reading time”.

-True story- the other day I took my “daily escape” while youngest was at baseball practice.
-I pushed my oldest out of the vehicle and made him sit in a folding chair outside with his book.
+True story- the other day I took my “daily escape” while my youngest was at baseball practice.
+I asked my oldest to get out of the vehicle and made him sit in a folding chair outside with his book.

-I know that everyone is different, but I do believe that all mothers can benefit from a time or rest.
+I know that everyone is different, but I do believe that all mothers can benefit from a time of rest.
 A time to balance out the day and re-center.

 I want you to know that it’s possible…